DenMutlu/AzureATK/Purple Audit Framework/templates/presentation-outline.md

 ---

-# 21. Appendix — Control Links Table
+# 21. Appendix, Control Links Table

 This is a very strong practice and should stay in the template.